U.S. Field Hospitals Stand Down, Most Without Treating Any COVID-19 Patients

 "The mantra was, 'Don't come to the hospital, don't go to the doctor, stay home, stay home till your lips turn blue,' " said Gershon of NYU's School of Global Public Health.
 "Well, we now know that was a crazy set of advice."

-Gershon said she worries a lot of people followed that advice, and that some may have died because of it — including a cousin of hers on Long Island.
+Gershon said she worries that a lot of people followed that advice and that some may have died because of it — including a cousin of hers on Long Island.
 He stayed at home as he got sicker, Gershon said, and later died on a ventilator in the hospital.

 Contractors built two field hospitals on Long Island, on the campuses of the State University of New York at Stony Brook and SUNY Old Westbury, at a total cost of more than $270 million.

-The Army Corps limited the competition in awarding the projects to speed the process that usually takes six to nine months, according to agency documents.
-Officials noted they were able to complete the contract award for the Stony Brook project in "little more than three days."
+The Army Corps limited the competition in awarding the projects to speed the process, which usually takes six to nine months, according to agency documents.
+Officials noted they were able to complete the contract award for the Stony Brook project in a "little more than three days."

 "This time savings was critical in order for construction to begin as quickly as possible, supporting the unusual and compelling nature of the urgency of this procurement and the national emergency," the document said.